IChowdhury01/MATCH/match-frontend/README.md

 -lib: function files for project

-  -style.js : resource added as a comment for the style usage
+  -style.js : resource added as a comment for the style usage and sample web designs

 -pages: route components